In today’s radio broadcast, Matt and I discuss two major topics: I-Bonds and Pledged Asset Line of Credit.

 But now the yield is really gone up.
 That 7% is way higher than you can get another places I suspect it will come back down.
 So they recalculate it every six months or whatever I bond you hold, it gets recalculated.
 You get the interest for that six months, that 7%, if you buy them today, all the way through, I think April is when they're going to recalculate and .

 It might stay at 7%.
 Am I go 5%?
 Am I go up to 8%?
 I don't know what it's going to do.
-I don't think it's going to go all the way down to one or two, but it will, it might do that over a few years.[:
+I don't think it's going to go all the way down to one or two, but it will, it might do that over a few years.% a year over five years,:

 Let's say, I say, let's say you earn 4% annualized, 5% annualized.
 7% is pretty good, but I think the inverse is true as well as is what you're saying.
 Let's say it does fluctuate back down to 1%, 2%.
 At 1%, look, you're still making 400 bucks.
 Over the course of five years at 2%, you're making like 800 bucks.